leivermoreno/mercantil-automation/README.md

 # Mercantil automation

+Module for automating banking transactions such as account balance consulting and money transfers (currently only balance consulting) using selenium.

-## Requisites
+## Requirements

-- A data.yaml file that contains login info as username, password and security questions.
-The file location must be at the root of the main script
+- The login-info.yaml file stores the login credentials to access the bank portal.

+You can take a look at the example files login-data.